Peter Gottschalk

 Panel discussant: “Legacies of Partition” panel at Association of Asian Studies conference, Boston (March 2007).

-Panel presiding: “Teaching Religion and Violence: Approaches and Traditions” panel at American Academy of Religion conference, Philadelphia (November 2005).
+Panel presider: “Teaching Religion and Violence: Approaches and Traditions” panel at American Academy of Religion conference, Philadelphia (November 2005).

 Lecture respondent: P. Misra, “American Views of India.”
 Khuda Bakhsh Oriental Public Library, Patna, India (April 2005).